CALIFORNIA HIGHWAY PATROL

 During the period from the late 1980's to sometime around 2020, the siren used in the motorcycles was a CHP version of the Federal Signal PA500, Option M-CHP with a number following to indicate the motorcycle the siren amplifier was mounted in.
 For example, while CHP did not purchase Harley Davidson motorcycles for fleet use after approximately 1976, some were purchased for evaluation and those contained siren amplifiers with model number PA500 M-CHP2.
 Such an example is shown below.
 Presumably the sirens used on Kawasaki motorcycles were PA500 M-CHP1 and the BMW's possibly PA500 M-CHP3.

-NOTICE!
-The CHP as of June, 2010 had awarded the motorcycle contract to a Kawasaki distributor, Beaudry Motors, and the fleet was to be changed to Kawasaki Concourse 14 ABS motorcycles, apparently ending the era of the BMW cycle in CHP service.
-However, I am told that the Kawasaki contract may have been canceled after delivery of less than 50 motorcycles, which are currently in service (somewhere,) and it appears that the contract may again go to BMW or at least has been opened again for bids.
-I will update this when the official information is released.
+The CHP as of June, 2010 had awarded the motorcycle contract to a Kawasaki distributor, Beaudry Motors, and the fleet was to be changed to Kawasaki Concours 14 ABS motorcycles, apparently ending the era of the BMW cycle in CHP service.
+However, Kawasaki ended production of the Concours for 2012 and CHP canceled the contract after delivery of less than 50 motorcycles, which are currently in service (somewhere.)
+The Kawasaki reputedly had trouble being fitted with the low band radio antenna because of the amount of composite material in the framework and lack of metal to act as an antenna ground plane.

-Click here for a pdf brochure from Kawasaki on the police model of the Kawasaki Concourse.
+Click here for a 2011 pdf brochure from Kawasaki on the police model of the Kawasaki Concours, which has since been discontinued,

 Photos and information on the present CHP mobile radios can be found at my CHP 2001 web page: CLICK HERE